simplyandyg/formykids/blog/sleep-diet-exercise.md

 2. Take it slow.
 3. Be consistent.

-Proper form is the most important because it helps prevent setbacks due to injury.
+Proper form is the **most important** because it helps prevent setbacks due to injury. **Form is SUPER IMPORTANT** whether it's heavy lifting or consistently running a decent amount you will end up with injuries if your form is bad.

 Be patient.
 Taking your time to learn proper form and not worrying about ramping up workout intensity quickly will help prevent injuries, which means progress will be steady and consistent.
 This will lead to the results you are looking for in a way that won’t ruin your body.